PHOENIXCONTACT/MORYX-Template/README.md

 ## Overview of the different projects

-- *Moryx.MyApplication*: Additional classes for your application like for example ProductTypes
+- *MyApplication*: Additional classes for your application like for example ProductTypes
-- *Moryx.MyApplication.Tests*: Unit Tests
+- *MyApplication.Resources*: Contains Resources for your project
-- *Moryx.MyApplication.Module*: Your new Module
+- *MyApplication.Module*: Your new Module
-- *StartProject*: Starts the application, contains references to all projects exept for tests
+- *MyApplicaten.Exe*: Starts the application, contains references to all projects exept for tests

 ## Getting Started